Course Availability: Part Time

 This training will provide you with confidence and practical skills to care for young children.
 There will be an emphasis on the care of children from birth to three.
 You will gain confidence to create “home from home” and outdoor settings which respect the young child’s need for warm relationships, a calm and rhythmical day and lots of play.
 It will give you tools for working with and supporting parents.
 You will gain an early years level 3 qualification.

-If you are a carer in a nursery or
+If you are a carer in a nursery or day-care setting or wish to develop your own a holistic child care setting

 In mainstream nurseries and day-care settings this Level 3 qualification will provide the necessary training required to care for children from birth to five.
 The advantage of this qualification is that you will bring to your setting a coherent body of awareness and skills based on Steiner pedagogy and the Pikler approach which will enhance your professional work.
+We introduce several holistic models for childcare including the “home from home” approach from Lifeways North America, Helle Heckmann’s Nokken, and Ahwina from New Zealand.

 If you are a parent and child group leader…

 As well as preparing you to work as a parent and child/baby group leader in Steiner and mainstream settings, the Level 3 qualification will give you the breadth and depth of skills and confidence to care for young children and support parents in Steiner and mainstream settings, if you so wish.
+We bring an understanding of pioneering parent and baby groups based on the Pikler approach and outdoor groups.

 What does the Holistic Baby and Child Care training include?